muun/recovery/README.md

 ## Auditing

-* Most of the key handling and transaction crafting operations happen in the **libwallet** module.
+* Most of the key handling and transaction crafting operations happens in the **libwallet** module.
 * All the blockchain scan code is in the **neutrino** module.

 ## Responsible Disclosure